nodejs/undici/README.md

 #### `client.full`

 True if `client.size` is greater than the `client.pipelining` factor.

+#### `client.busy`

-Keeping a client full ensures that once a inflight requests finishes the the pipeline will schedule new one and keep the pipeline saturated.
+True if pipeline is saturated or blocked.
+Indicicates whether dispatching further requests is meaningful.
+Keeping a client busy ensures that once a inflight requests finishes the the pipeline will schedule new one and keep the pipeline saturated.

 #### `client.closed`